nathanbiyani/NBA-PER-Prediction-/README.md

 # NBA-PER-Prediction-
-using multiple linear regression to predict an NBA player's PER
+using multiple linear regression to predict an NBA player's PER in R